Following are the basic steps involved in the Home Trust of Skagit (HTS) homebuyer application.

 Note: household possessions, cars, and Individual Retirement Accounts (IRA’s) or Defined Retirement Accounts are not included in asset calculation.

 Debt – Includes: any long-term obligations (with a repayment period of more than 6 months) such as automobile payments, child support, student loans and the minimum monthly payment for all credit card accounts.

 1. Minimum residency: The applicants must currently live in and have lived in Skagit County Washington for at least one year.

-2. Income: Applicants must have enough income to pay the monthly mortgage, taxes, and insurance.
+2. Income: Applicants must have enough income to pay the monthly mortgage, taxes (home and land), and insurance.
 However your household income may not exceed 80% of the median income for Skagit County for your household size.
 In 2009 the maximum gross income by family size is shown in the table below.
 These figures are gross annual income, before taxes are withheld.
 Proof of income is required as part of the Home Trust of Skagit application.

 Do You Fit HTS Home Ownership?